jtlapp/typebox-form-parser/README.md

 });
 ```

-You can add any number of properties to the schema, with names of your choosing.
+Add any number of properties to the schema, with names of your choosing.

 ## Schema Constraints